YashLokare02/Schlogl-model/README.md

 # Schlogl Model
 This repository contains code to implement the classical and quantum subroutines for the paper ***Modeling Stochastic Chemical Kinetics on Quantum Computers***.

+Link to the paper: [arXiv:2404.08770](https://arxiv.org/abs/2404.08770).

 **Authors**: T. Kabengele, Y. M. Lokare, J. B. Marston, and B. M. Rubenstein.